jajimenez/notelist/README.md

 ## How to install

 It's recommended to install Notelist in a Python **virtual environment**.
-To create a virtual environment and activate it (in Linux or Mac OS), run the following commands (with Python 3):
+To create a virtual environment and activate it (in Linux or Mac OS), you can use the `venv` Python module and the `source` command:

 ```
 python -m venv env